AshabaJasper/AshabaJasper/README.md

 **A Passionate Full-Stack Developer, Data Scientist, and App Developer**

 Welcome to my GitHub profile!
-I'm a multifaceted developer with a deep love for technology and innovation.
+I'm a multi_faceted developer with a deep love for technology and innovation.
 My expertise spans full-stack development, data science, and app development.
 I’m driven by a passion for creating impactful solutions through code and leveraging technology to make a difference.

 ---